-- Mr. Khalid Mohamed Jouan Al Badie Al Dhaheri, Real Estate and Investment Committee Chairman's acknowledges his responsibility for the Committee system in the company, review of its work mechanism and ensuring its effectiveness. - The Board formed the Real Estate and Investment Committee by the diction Board of Director No. (73) dated 15/04/2007 in order to devise and observe the investment strategy as intended and submitted suggestion on different investment field without canceling its powers or the authority of the Chairman of the Board of Directors in accordance with the Articles of Association of the Company and resolutions of the General Assembly. - and Investment Committee consists of the following Excellency's:
+- Mr. Khalid Mohamed Jouan Al Badie Al Dhaheri, Real Estate and Investment Committee Chairman's acknowledges his responsibility for the Committee system in the company, review of its work mechanism and ensuring its effectiveness. - The Board formed the Real Estate and Investment Committee by the diction Board of Director No. (73) dated 15/04/2007 in order to devise and observe the investment strategy as intended and submitted suggestion on different investment field without canceling its powers or the authority of the Chairman of the Board of Directors in accordance with the Articles of Association of the Company and resolutions of the General Assembly.

+Incorporated in Abu Dhabi by Law (18) of the year 1975, and Under Registration No. 3 dated 8/8/1984 And Subject to the Provisions of the Insurance Laws and Regulations Paid Capital AED 150,000,000

+• and Investment Committee consists of the following Excellency's:
-HE/ KHALID MOHAMED AL BADIE AL DHAHERI

-HE/ GHAITH HAMMEL AL GHAITH AL QUBAISI

-HE/ MOHAMED ABDUL JABBAR AL SAYEGH

-MR/ MOHAMMAD MAZHAR HAMADEH
+HE/ KHALID MOHAMED AL BADIE AL DHAHERI HE/ GHAITH HAMMEL AL GHAITH AL QUBAISI HE/ MOHAMED ABDUL JABBAR AL SAYEGH MR/ MOHAMMAD MAZHAR HAMADEH Chairman Member Member Member

-Chairman

-The Real State and Investment Committee held (21) meetings in the presence of all its members during 2021 with the following dates: (February 12, April 12, April 15, April 22, May 03, May 27, June 10, June 24, June 27, July 01, July 04, July 08, July 26, August 29, August 19, August 25, September 02 30 September, 06 October, 22 November, 09 December).
+The Real State and Investment Committee held (16) meetings in the presence of all its members during 2022 with the following dates:

+21 January 11 February 11 March 21 April 12 May 03 June 13 June, 28 June 22 July 25 August 14 October , 21 October 28 October 02 November 18 November 23 December